jpower432/client/docs/design/collections.md

 ## Collection Manager

 Collection publishing and pulling can be accomplished over gRPC with the `serve` command.
-The client acts as a gRPC server that will retrieve and publish collections upon client request.
+The UOR client acts as a gRPC server that will retrieve and publish collections upon the gRPC client request.
 A top-level type called `Manager` is used to provide this functionality to the CLI and gRPC server.
 There is a default implementation located in the `manager` package that is currently used.

 The gRPC server is reading and writing in locations relative to its instantiated location.
-Due to this, a unix domain socket is used for client/server communication. gRPC client must provide absolute pathing for expected results.
+Due to this, a unix domain socket is used for client/server communication.
+The gRPC client must provide absolute pathing for expected results.